Brenninkmeijer family: 21st century

-C&A is an apparel company with headquarters in Vilvoorde and Düsseldorf.
-In 2017 it operated approximately 1,575 stores in 18 European countries.
-These companies are linked through the Cofra group, based in Zug, a tax haven in Switzerland.
+C&A is an apparel company with headquarters in Düsseldorf.
+As of 2024, it operated more than 1,300 stores across Europe.
+These companies are linked through Cofra, based in Zug, a tax haven in Switzerland.
 The company closed its stores in the United Kingdom and Denmark in 2000.
-In the 21st century many new stores have been opened in Eastern Europe countries.
+In the 21st century many new stores have been opened in Eastern European countries.
 The company has also opened stores in China (2007).
 C&A-Online launched in Germany in 2008.
-Across their businesses, the Brenninkmeyers employ more than 35,000 people worldwide.

 For a period of time Eastern Mountain Sports, Steinbach, Ohrbach's, Maurices, Miller's Outpost and others were owned through the American Retail Group.
 In the 1980s and 1990s, they owned the Comark group in Canada, which included Bretton's department stores, Clark Shoes and Collacut luggage stores.
 The Canadian operations were sold in 2005 to KarpReilly, LLC of Greenwich, Connecticut.

 In 2009, the Brenninkmeijer family founded the Draiflessen Collection in Mettingen.
-In 2016 Kai Bosecker published his "Family Businesses as a Phenomenon: Insights" that the family had commissioned into the role of C&A during the Nazi regime.
-Mark Spoerer published "C&A. Ein Familienunternehmen in Deutschland, den Niederlanden und Großbritannien 1911–1961".
-The Brenninkmeijers practise philanthropy (10% of the profit) through at least 58 foundations around the world.
-C&A Brazil went public.
+In 2016, Kai Bosecker published his "Family Businesses as a Phenomenon: Insights" that the family had commissioned into the role of C&A during the Nazi regime.
+Mark Spoerer published "C&A: A Family Business in Germany, the Netherlands and the United Kingdom 1911-1961" in 2016; the book appeared in English, German, and Dutch.

 In 2011, Jean-Louis Brenninkmeijer founded Little Canada.
 A Toronto-based organization constructing a miniature model of Canada.

 In 2015, Bregal Partners, an arm of Cofra Holding, began investing in the fishing industry of the United States.
-The firm owns stake in Seattle-based American Seafoods and Blue Harvest Fisheries in New Bedford, Massachusetts.
-Blue Harvest Fisheries is the single largest groundfish permit holder in New England.
+The firm owns a stake in Seattle-based American Seafoods.
+It also acquired Blue Harvest Fisheries in New Bedford, Massachusetts, at the time the largest groundfish permit holder in New England; the company filed for bankruptcy in 2023 and is no longer part of the Bregal portfolio.

 In 2017, Alain Caparros succeeded Philippe Brenninkmeijer as CEO of C&A Europe; he was the first non-family member at the helm of the company.
-In 2019 the CEO Post for C&A Europe was held by Edward Brenninkmeijer; in 2021 by Giny Boer, the first woman at the top.
+In 2019, the CEO Post for C&A Europe was held by Edward Brenninkmeijer; in 2021, by Giny Boer, the first woman at the top.
 Meanwhile C&A sold its Mexico and China businesses to local investors.
+In July 2024, Boer stepped down and Edward Brenninkmeijer was appointed interim CEO while a permanent successor was sought.

 In November 2024, Charlotte Brenninkmeijer was appointed CEO of Porticus, the family's philanthropic foundation.

-In April 2025, The Brenninkmeijer family initiated a process to open their €35 billion in assets to external investors for the first time.
-The objective is to expand their assets over the coming decade, supported by the involvement of external professionals in managing their diversified portfolio.
+In April 2025, Bloomberg reported that the Brenninkmeijer family had been opening up their investment businesses to external investors since the mid-2010s.